top of page

 My time at Raytheon developed and exposed my skills and talent at troubleshooting.
 With over 200 circuit card assemblies in the Phalanx CIWS, I could never memorize how all of them work and their problems.
 I had to rely on the troubleshooting process. on multiple occasions I solved problems no one else was able to.
 The priority to quality and making sure things are done right also instilled very strong design ethics and a "do it right even if it hurts" mentality to this day.
 I pull on a lot of this knowledge when making production test procedures, and doing things like engineering changes.

-Even though it was only for a year 15 years ago now, I still use a lot of the knowledge I learned as an obsolescence management specialist. knowledge of grey markets, counterfeit components, an the basics of reliability engineering.
+Even though it was only for a year almost 20 years ago now, I still use a lot of the knowledge I learned as an obsolescence management specialist.
+Knowledge of grey markets, counterfeit components, and the basics of reliability engineering.

 DeVry Institute of Technology